What is SAS Digital Badging?

 How it works

-- When you earn a SAS credential, you will also receive an email from Acclaim inviting you to claim your badge.
+- When you earn a SAS credential, you will also receive an email from Credly inviting you to claim your badge.

 - Click the link in the email.

-- Create an account on the Acclaim site.
+- Create an account on the Credly site.

 - Claim your badge and start sharing.